Mean Of The Poisson Distribution

 While incredibly useful, the Poisson distribution has limitations:

 • Independence of events: The Poisson distribution assumes events occur independently.
 If events are correlated, the Poisson model may be inaccurate.
-For example, if customer arrivals at a store are influenced by social trends or marketing campaigns, the independence assumption might be violated.
+Take this: if customer arrivals at a store are influenced by social trends or marketing campaigns, the independence assumption might be violated.

 • Constant rate: The average rate (λ) is assumed constant over the entire interval.
 If the rate varies over time, a more complex model is needed.
-For example, call center traffic might vary significantly throughout the day, making a constant-rate Poisson model less suitable.
+To give you an idea, call center traffic might vary significantly throughout the day, making a constant-rate Poisson model less suitable.

 • Discrete events: The Poisson distribution deals only with discrete events (countable whole numbers).
 It cannot model continuous variables.